HoboSTD/fuzzer/writeup.md

 Our approach to in memory resetting was going to be forking the process before it received input.

-### ELF and PDF
+### ELF and PDF, and more

-The fuzzer doesn't understand ELF and PDF formats.
+The fuzzer doesn't understand ELF, PDF, etc formats.

 ## Something Awesome